How Climate Change is Altering Bird Migration | LatestLY

 To the ends of the Earth and back

-On their fall journey, they watch the waning daylight — which they understand to mean essential food will soon be in shorter supply — for a sign that it is time to head south.
+On their fall journey, birds watch the waning daylight — which they understand to mean essential food will soon be in shorter supply — for a sign that it's time to head south.

-Some, like the tiny Arctic Tern, leave the dark cold Arctic for the winter, flying all the way to the Antarctic Circle, clocking up a roundtrip total of some 90,000 kilometers (55,923 miles).
+Some, like the tiny Arctic tern, leave the dark cold Arctic for the winter, flying all the way to the Antarctic Circle, clocking up a round trip of some 90,000 kilometers (55,900 miles).
 This extensive journey makes them the world-record holders for the longest migration route in the animal kingdom.

-Another champion is the Bar-tailed Godwit, which flies from the northern US state of Alaska to the Australian island of Tasmania.
-A five-month-old bird holds the Guinness record for the longest non-stop flight, having covered 13,560 kilometers in eleven days and one hour.
+Another champion is the bar-tailed godwit, which flies from the northern US state of Alaska to the Australian island of Tasmania.
+A 5-month-old bird holds the Guinness record for the longest nonstop flight, having covered 13,560 kilometers in 11 days and one hour.

 Migrating birds use the sun, stars, coastlines and large bodies of water to guide them on their journeys across the world.
 But some places where they stop to rest and refuel along the coasts are being altered by floods connected to rising sea levels.